ILLIXR/proclamation/README.md

 ```

 Alternately, you can install from this repository.
 If you do this, it's
-recommended to install this in a virtualenv.
-Something like this will work on
+recommended to install this in a virtual environment.
+Something like this will
-*nix-like systems, adjusted for your shell usage.
+work on *nix-like systems, adjusted for your shell usage.

 ```bash
 # Create a virtualenv in `venv`